 Eleanor Adams’ 24-hour track world record stood until at least 1996.
 According to UK Athletics, Adams still holds the GB 12 hour all surfaces record and 24 hour track record set in this race (records last updated 31st December 2018).
 Her time of 14:44:25 stood as the GB 100 mile track record for 32 years until it was broken on 24th April 2021 by Samantha Amend who ran 14:34:03 at the Centurion Running 100 Mile Track race in Ashford, Kent (record subject to ratification).

-The IAU lists the current 24-hour world best performance (as of 2nd march 2022) is held by Camille Herron of the USA, who ran 262.193km in Phoenix, Arizona in December 2018.
-Herron ran further at the IAU 24h World Championships in Albi, France in October 2019: 270.116km.
-It’s not clear why this performance does not rank as the world best.
+The current 24-hour world best performance (as of 2nd march 2022) is held by Camille Herron of the USA, who ran 270.116km at the IAU 24h World Championships in Albi, France in October 2019.

 The Rotaract 1000 Mile Track Challenge Race was held at the Granville athletics track in Everley Park, Granville near Sydney.
 Pat Farmer had challenged Tony Rafferty to the race.
 To meet the criteria for an official race there had to be at least three competitors.
 Dave Taylor agreed to be the third runner.
 They were attempting to beat the world record held by Great Britain’s Malcolm Campbell.
 The race had started on 12th August.
 Tony Rafferty broke the world record by 33 hours, finishing in 14 days 11 hours 59 minutes and 4 seconds.
 Pat Farmer also broke the record, taking about 6 and a half hours longer than Rafferty.
 Taylor withdrew at 795 miles with a broken toe.